anil-dewani/personal-website/personal-website/content/blog/enhancing-developement-experience.md

 ---
 title: "Enhancing Development Experience"
-summary: "Coming soon..."
+summary: "Development experience is as important as user experience - a resilient development setup offers a great structure to the complexities of the whole development process.
+In this article i present my setup for django web development"
 cover_photo: "/rectangle/philosophy-image.jpg"
-read_time: "10 min"
+read_time: "2 min"
 ---

-Coming soon, a post describing how i enhanced my developer experience (DX) for web development.
+I enhanced my developer experience (DX) for web development by using following toolkits, frameworks, workflows and more.

-Outlines

 - Pre commit hooks
 - CI (share some github actions)